-2.3.Y. ★ EXERCISE.
+2.3.Y.
+EXERCISE.

-- (a) Suppose A and B are objects in a category \mathcal{C} .
-Give a bijection between the natural transformations $h^A \to h^B$ of covariant functors $\mathcal{C} \to Sets$ (see Example 2.2.14 for the definition) and the morphisms $B \to A$. - (b) State and prove the corresponding fact for contravariant functors h_A (see Example 2.2.20).
-Remark: A contravariant functor F from \mathcal{C} to Sets is said to be representable if there is a natural isomorphism
+(a) Suppose A and B are objects in a category C. Give a bijection between the natural transformations $h^A \rightarrow h^B$ of covariant functors $C \rightarrow Sets$ (see Example 2.2.14 for the definition) and the morphisms $B \rightarrow A$.

+(b) State and prove the corresponding fact for contravariant functors h_A (see Example 2.2.20).
+Remark: A contravariant functor F from C to Sets is said to be representable if there is a natural isomorphism

-$$\xi: F \xrightarrow{\sim} h_A$$ .
+$$\xi: F \longrightarrow h_A$$ .

-Thus the representing object A is determined up to unique isomorphism by the pair (F, ξ) .
+Thus the representing object A is determined up to unique isomorphism by the pair (F, ξ).
 There is a similar definition for covariant functors.
 (We will revisit this in §7.6, and this problem will appear again as Exercise 7.6.B.)

 (c) Yoneda's lemma.
-Suppose F is a covariant functor $\mathcal{C} \to Sets$, and $A \in \mathcal{C}$.
+Suppose F is a covariant functor $C \to Sets$, and $A \in C$.
 Give a bijection between the natural transformations $h^A \to F$ and F(A).
 (The corresponding fact for contravariant functors is essentially Exercise 10.1.D.)

 In fancy terms, Yoneda's lemma states the following.
-Given a category \mathcal{C} , we can produce a new category, called the functor category of \mathcal{C} , where the objects are contravariant functors $\mathcal{C} \to \mathit{Sets}$, and the morphisms are natural transformations of such functors.
-We have a functor (which we can usefully call h) from \mathcal{C} to its functor category, which sends A to h_A.
+Given a category C, we can produce a new category, called the functor category of C, where the objects are contravariant functors $C \rightarrow Sets$, and the morphisms are natural transformations of such functors.
+We have a functor (which we can usefully call h) from C to its functor category, which sends A to h_A .
 Yoneda's Lemma states that this is a fully faithful functor, called the Yoneda embedding.
 (Fully faithful functors were defined in §2.2.15.)